insert-coin/CloudyGameThinClient/README.md

 You need:

 1. Python 3
-2. VLC Media Player Installed
-3. The following dependencies:
+2. The following dependencies:
     - pygame
+    - numpy
-    - vlc
+    - OpenCV

-Important Note: If you use the 32-bit version of Python, then you need the 32-bit version of VLC.
-If you use the 64-bit version of Python, then you need the 64-bit version of VLC.

 ### Windows